Bulk of fake news encountered on WhatsApp, Facebook: Government feedback unit Reach poll

 Asked how often they came across online news that they thought was "not fully accurate", three in four of those surveyed said they had done so at least occasionally.
 This could also include news reports with genuine errors that were later corrected and clarified.

-About half the respondents said they had encountered fake news related to Singapore in the past year since the date they were surveyed.
+Four in 10 of the respondents who said they had seen inaccurate news reports online said they had encountered fake news related to Singapore in the past year since the date they were surveyed.

-Seven in 10 of them said that they could not recognise that the news was fake at the time that they read it.
+Of this group, seven in 10 said they could not recognise that the news was fake at the time that they read it.
 The survey did not address whether they later verified the news reports that they read by cross-checking it with other sources.

 About eight in 10 respondents said they were concerned about individuals or companies who were profiting from fake news that was put out deliberately, and supported strengthening laws to deal with the spread of false information.